sourcegraph-ce/terraform-provider-genymotion/README.md

 ## gmsaas

-You must install gmsaas command line tool using `pip install gmsaas`.
+You must install gmsaas command line tool using `pip3 install gmsaas`.

 You also must configure Android SDK path using `gmsaas config set android-sdk-path <PATH_TO_ANDROID_SDK>`.